HEEV/SupermilageDisplay/readme.txt

 contained in this repo (see src/ directory) and exporting to your build system of choice.
 DO NOT upload an exported Projucer project to this repo -- I'm warning you right now, they're massive (upwards of 1 GB)!
+	Download Projucer from the website (https://juce.com/discover/projucer), and select your prefered buildsystem (you could do this in your same repo folder, just make sure to add the build to your gitignore!).
+Make sure in your global variables settings in Projucer that the path to your downloaded JUCE library files is accurate!
+Generate a new project, and delete that which projucer generates inside your selected IDE's build folder.
+Rename your project in Projucer, and then save.
+From there, build in your IDE/build system.

 CURRENTLY WORKING:
 	- A "Speedometer" widget to display speeds and the like.